Meet Our Team

 Adjunct Instructor

-Edward Hudson is Manager, Alternative Profit and Partnerships at the Kroger Co.
+Edward Hudson is manager of alternative profit and partnerships at the Kroger Co.

-Ed currently works in a Team creating alternate sources of revenue out of the Company’s real estate holdings as well as new lines of business particularly in customer transportation.
-Between 2013 and 2019 Ed served as Senior Director of Corporate Research with offices in Portland, Oregon and Cincinnati, Ohio.
+He currently works in a team creating alternate sources of revenue out of the company’s real estate holdings as well as new lines of business particularly in customer transportation.
+Between 2013 and 2019, Hudson served as senior director of corporate research with offices in Portland, Oregon, and Cincinnati.
 He supervised a staff engaged in market research and analytics.
-Prior to Corporate Research, he served as a Senior Director of Loyalty and Insights for Kroger until 2013.
+He also served as senior director of loyalty and insights for Kroger until 2013.

-Ed joined Kroger in 1979 as a Real Estate Attorney.
-Since 1984 he’s held Real Estate positions, including Senior Real Estate Manager, for Kroger’s Nashville, Columbus and Michigan divisions, and Director of Real Estate for Ralphs and Food 4 Less in Los Angeles, California.
-Ed joined the Corporate Real Estate Office in 2008 before being transferred to the Loyalty Department in 2010.
+Hudson joined Kroger in 1979 as a real estate attorney.
+Since 1984 he’s held real estate positions, including senior real estate manager for Kroger’s Nashville, Columbus and Michigan divisions, and director of real estate for Ralphs and Food 4 Less in Los Angeles, California.
+Ed joined the corporate real estate office in 2008 before being transferred to the loyalty department in 2010.

-Ed earned a Bachelor of Arts, magna cum laude, Phi Beta Kappa, and Juris Doctorate degrees from the University of Cincinnati.
-He is an Adjunct Professor at the Lindner College of Business at the University teaching Real Estate Development and Real Estate Law.
+Hudson earned a Bachelor of Arts, magna cum laude, Phi Beta Kappa, and Juris Doctorate degrees from the University of Cincinnati.
+As an adjunct professor at Lindner, he teaches Real Estate Development and Real Estate Law.

-Ed is currently a member of the Board and Executive Committee of the UC Economics Center and a Board Member for the ICSC’s North American Research Task Force and received the BH Kroger Award for Community Service.
-Last Fall he appeared at the LA Auto Show as a featured panelist.
+Hudson is currently a member of the board and executive committee of the UC Economics Center and a board member for the ICSC’s North American Research Task Force and received the BH Kroger Award for Community Service.

 Headshot of Melissa S. Johnson